 Even without Li Jiaqi and Weiya (the two top KOLs of Taobao), Xiaohongshu still attracts many brands and KOCs to live stream and get in touch with followers directly.
 More importantly, Xiaohongshu is good at training quality KOCs and create loyal customers.

-Luxury brands are more willing to work with RED
+Luxury brands are more willing to work with Little Red Book in China

 Under the impact of the COVID-19 pandemic, many offline retail stores had to close their door to customers.
 Particularly for luxury brands in China, their customers are likely to prefer shopping in person.
 However, Xiaohongshu’s live streaming helped luxury brands find a way to reach their customers.